The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 Some products only need ongoing management of similar issues.
 Some need close contact between customer service and the IT team.

 If you own a product that needs immediate attention to certain issues, on-site customer support can be the only option.

 3. Early stages of customer support

-Managing a remote support team requires having guidelines and scripts of dealing with clients that work every time.
-If you didn’t work out the best way to go about it, you have to learn on your mistakes.
+Managing a remote support team requires having guidelines and scripts for dealing with clients that work every time.
+If you didn’t work out the best way to go about it, you have to learn from your mistakes.

-The optimal solution for quick learning of the whole team is having them in one office building.
+The optimal solution for quick learning for the whole team is to have them in one office building.

 An on-site customer service department can be a benefit to your business.
 But only if you can manage it efficiently.
 Here is what you have to focus on to make the most out of it.

 1. Encourage informal interaction

 Make sure the atmosphere at the office is friendly.
 If you achieve this, your employees will talk to each other and form bonds.